yair-cohen0/tic-tac-toe/README.md

 ## Server-Side Validation
 The server ensures all actions are valid and provides respective indications, which are displayed in the browser console.

+## Game End Check
+The game end check is pretty simple, efficient, and straight forward.
+I check every possible win condition, diagonal, row or column with simple array positions.
+If no player has won I check if all the cells are filled.
+If they are, the game ended in a draw.

 ## Run Instructions

 ### Server